 Or, have your kindergarteners review concepts to prevent the summer slide?

 This month-long bundle of engaging and educational activities will keep your kids learning this summer.

 Click on the picture below to learn more about the “Get Ready to Read Summer Camp.”

 Download the Zoo Syllable Sort Printables:

-To get the printables for this zoo syllable activity, click on the button below and fill out the form below with your name and email address.
+To get the printables for this zoo syllable activity, fill out the form below with your name and email address.